diasks2/surveyor_example/README.md

     $ subl .

 4) Update the Gemfile.
-Cut & Paste the contents of this [tutorials Gemfile](https://github.com/diasks2/surveyor_example/blob/master/Gemfile) into your Gemfile
+Cut & Paste the contents of this [tutorials Gemfile](https://github.com/diasks2/surveyor_example/blob/master/Gemfile) into your Gemfile.

 5) Install and include the new gems